Level 1 – Foundation Phase

 Choose the option that fits your schedule and energy level today:

-Complete 1–2 rounds only, shorten rest between movements.
+Complete 1–2 rounds only, minimal rest between movements.

 • Extended Session: Up to 30 minutes